rtortori/ico-python-examples/README.md

 ## Python Examples

 This repository contains sample Python code for Intersight Cloud Orchestrator (ICO)<br>

+<b>DISCLAIMER: This is NOT an official Cisco repository and comes with NO WARRANTY AND/OR SUPPORT<br>
+Please check LICENSE-CISCO for additional details</b>

 ### Instructions
 1. [Generate an API key and secret from Intersight](https://intersight.com/apidocs/introduction/security/%23generating-api-keys&sa=D&ust=1612024909729000&usg=AOvVaw362rkbFxqhX_Mo8w0xkDJG/#generating-api-keys)